samsheffield/Senior_Studio/docs/week1.md

 ## Global Game Jam!
 Global Game Jam is coming up soon (Jan 26-28th).
 This is a great opportunity to warm up, finish a small game for your portfolio, work with new people/work with old friends/work by yourself, and have fun!

-Also, just as a reminder, the GGJ consistently pops up in conversations with visiting developers as something they view _very positively_ from perspective employees.
+Also, just as a reminder, the GGJ consistently pops up in conversations with visiting developers as something they view _very positively_ from prospective employees.
 It demonstrates your engagement with game development outside of school assignments, your ability to meet deadlines and work within constraints, and (possibly) your ability to work with others.

 Sign up [here](https://globalgamejam.org/jam-sites/2024/mica-game-design).